 Sean Pittman Senior Attorney & Chief Executive Officer

-Sean Pittman is the Senior Partner and Chief Executive Officer of Pittman Law Group, p.l., which specializes in the areas of government, administrative, and corporate law.
-Attorney Pittman represents a diverse client list of private citizens, local governments, small businesses, and Fortune 500 companies.
+Sean Pittman is the Senior Partner and Chief Executive Officer of Pittman Law Group, P.L., which specializes in the areas of government, administrative, and corporate law.
+Sean represents a diverse client list of private citizens, local governments, small businesses, and Fortune 500 companies.
 Sean serves as trusted legal counsel to cities, counties, hospitals, banking institutions, aviation and port authorities, universities, industries, corporations, and various professional associations.

 As a local government lawyer, Sean represents Florida counties and municipalities before the Florida Cabinet, Florida Legislature, and other tribunals.
 As an administrative lawyer, Sean has a strong understanding of the Florida Administrative Procedures Act, advising clients on matters before the Department of Administrative Hearings and various State of Florida boards and agencies.

-Sean received his Bachelor of Science degree in Political Science in 1990 and went on to earn his Juris Doctor degree in 1994 from the Florida State University College of Law.
+Sean received his Bachelor of Science degree in Political Science in 1990 and earned his Juris Doctor degree in 1994 from the Florida State University College of Law.
 While at FSU, Sean’s leadership qualities led him to become the Student Body President and two-time Chairman of the Florida Student Association Board of Directors.

 Sean is a co-host of the popular television talk show “The Usual Suspects,” airing on one of the highest watched CBS affiliates in the country.
 On the show, he analyzes and provides commentary on the latest happenings in state and national politics.
-In recent years, Sean has also made appearances on Fox News and MSNBC, while having been published in the Tallahassee Democrat, the Palm Beach Post, and more.
+Sean also hosts his own radio show and podcast series, “The Sean Pittman Show,” which is widely acclaimed for its meritorious guests and significant insights into politics, business, sports, and more.
+In recent years, Sean has also made appearances on MSNBC and Fox News, while also being published in the Tallahassee Democrat, the Palm Beach Post, and more.

-Sean and his wife, Dr. Audra Pittman, reside in Tallahassee where they are raising three daughters Paloma, Pilar and Phoebe.
+Sean and his wife, Dr. Audra Pittman, reside in Tallahassee, Florida where they are raising their three wonderful daughters Paloma, Pilar, and Phoebe.